AdvancedPhotonSource/cohere/docs/source/for_developers.rst

    - pip install xrayutilities
    - pip install psutil
    - conda install pyqt
-   - pip instal sklearn
+   - pip install sklearn

 | Install ArrayFire library version 3.6.2 (available at http://arrayfire.s3.amazonaws.com/index.html#!/3.6.2%2F).
 | During installation respond y/y, so the 'arrayfire' directory will be created in <cwd>, where <cwd> is the current directory.
-The arrayfire installation directory is be <cwd>/arrayfire.
+The arrayfire installation directory will be <cwd>/arrayfire.

 Initialization
 ++++++++++++++